Alextopher/mahoney-best/content/robotopia.md

 # Robotics

 This page is about my involvement in FIRST.
-I'm working on posting my informal FRC programming curriculum here, my goal is to get it up by September.
+I'm still working on posting my informal FRC programming curriculum, my goal is to get it up by September for FRC REEFSCAPE.

 ## Student Experience